 PAGE

-INDEPENDENT AUDITOR'S REPORT
+INDEPENDENT AUDITOR'S REPORT 1

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS 3

 FINANCIAL STATEMENTS

 College Exhibits

-A-1 Statement of Net Assets
+A-1 Statement of Net Assets 8

-A-2 Statement of Revenues, Expenses, and Changes in Net Assets
+A-2 Statement of Revenues, Expenses, and Changes in Net Assets 9

-A-3 Statement of Cash Flows9
+A-3 Statement of Cash Flows 10

+Component Unit Exhibits

+B-1 Statement of Financial Position.
+12

+B-2 Statement of Activities.
+13

-Notes to the Financial Statements
+Notes to the Financial Statements 15

-Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT

+AUDITING STANDARDS 29

-AUDIT FINDINGS AND RECOMMENDATIONS
+AUDIT FINDINGS AND RECOMMENDATIONS 31

-Ordering information
+ORDERING INFORMATION 33